Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 Here's some information to help you get ready for your first consultation appointment.

 - Bring a list of symptoms you're experiencing.
-Note specifically what makes the symptoms better or worse and whether they affect your ability to go about your daily activities.
+Write down what makes the symptoms better or worse and whether they affect your ability to go about your daily activities.

 - Consider bringing a family member or friend with you to the appointment.